awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 ## Modifying a Capacity Reservation<a name="capacity-reservations-modify"></a>

 You can change an active Capacity Reservation's attributes after you have created it\.
-You cannot modify a Capacity Reservation after it has expired or after you have explicitly cancelled it\.
+You cannot modify a Capacity Reservation after it has expired or after you have explicitly canceled it\.

 When modifying a Capacity Reservation, you can only increase or decrease the quantity and change the way in which it is released\.
 You cannot change a Capacity Reservation's instance type, EBS optimization, instance store settings, platform, Availability Zone, or instance eligibility\.
 If you need to modify any of these attributes, we recommend that you cancel the reservation, and then create a new one with the required attributes\.